Get the Credit You Deserve

 Expanded 2021 updates

 In March 2021, the American Rescue Plan Act (ARPA) extended the ERC to qualified wages paid through the end of 2021.
-So, an employer eligible for the ERC in all four quarters of 2021 can potentially receive credits totaling $28,000 per employee for 2021 (70% × $10,000 × 4).
-However, by the time you’re reading this, Congress may have eliminated the ERC for the fourth quarter of 2021 as part of an infrastructure bill.
-Contact your tax advisor to confirm.
+Subsequently, the Infrastructure Investment and Jobs Act, signed into law on 11/15/2021, amended the eligibility to claim the credit in the fourth quarter of 2021 to only recovery startup businesses.
+So, an employer eligible for the ERC in the first three quarters of 2021 can potentially receive credits totaling $21,000 per employee for 2021 (70% × $10,000 × 3).

 The ARPA also expanded eligibility for the credit in the third and fourth calendar quarters of 2021 to these additional employers: